-We've listed 10 things to consider before and after dental and intraoral treatments.
+We have listed 10 things to consider before and after dental and oral treatments.

-After dental operations, avoiding movements that could prevent wound healing is one of the most important things to consider.
-After surgical operations in dental and intraoral area, it is necessary to ensure that the blood coagulates in order to stop the bleeding and heal the wound more easily and healthily.
-For this reason, the mouth should not be rinsed and spit, especially in the first two hours after the operation.
+Avoiding movements that will prevent wound healing after dental operations is one of the most important issues to be considered.
+After dental and oral surgical operations, it is necessary to stop bleeding and ensure blood clotting for easier and healthier wound healing.
+For this reason, the mouth should not be rinsed or spit out, especially in the first two hours after the operation.

-With no doubt, the time period may change temper to surgical operations.
-You should consider your dentist's advice in this subject.
+Undoubtedly, the time frame can change the course of surgical operations.
+You should take your dentist's advice into consideration in this regard.

-Decreasing cigarette consumption is one of the most important things to consider after surgical operations in dental and intraoral area treatments.
+One of the most important issues to be considered after surgical operations in dental and intraoral area treatments is to reduce smoking.

-Smoking has a negative effect on the healing of wounds in the mouth.
-This measure can be a bit of a challenge, especially for heavy smokers.
-Remember, reducing your cigarette consumption is critical for your oral health.
+Smoking has a negative effect on the healing of mouth sores.
+This measure can be particularly challenging for heavy smokers.
+Remember that reducing your cigarette consumption is critical for your oral health.

-Depending on the oral and dental treatment, it may be critical to use some medicines within the correct timing after the procedure.
-So, you should definitely try not to interrupt the medicines given to you.
+Depending on the oral and dental treatment, it may be critical to use some medications at the right time after the procedure.
+For this reason, you should definitely try not to interrupt the medications given to you.

-It's possible to have pain after surgical operation after 48 hours.
-If your pain does not decrease despite regular use of the medicines given by your doctor, please contact your dentist.
+It is possible to feel pain 48 hours after the surgical operation.
+If your pain does not go away despite regular use of the medication prescribed by your doctor, please consult your dentist.

-It's possible to have some bleeding problems after dental operations.
-Thus, if your bleeding does not stop, you can contact your dentist.
-It is not found in hot environments (sauna, hot bath, etc.), making movements that force the body can increase your bleeding.
-You should avoid these actions within the first 48 hours after the operation.
+It is possible to experience some bleeding problems after dental operations.
+For this reason, you can consult your dentist if your bleeding does not stop.
+Do not stay in hot environments (sauna, hot bath, etc.) and make movements that strain the body may increase your bleeding.
+You should avoid these movements in the first 48 hours after the operation.

 Blood may accumulate under the skin in the operated area and cause bruises on your face.
-Do not panic right away.
-If this bruise does not decrease after one week, you can contact your dentist for information.
+Do not panic immediately.
+If the bruising does not decrease after a week, you can contact your dentist for information.

-After the operation, different swelling may occur in your facial area (cheek, lip, mouth, etc.).
-You can prevent swelling by tamping your face with an ice pack in the first 48 hours after surgery.
+After the operation, different swelling may occur on your face (cheeks, lips, mouth, etc.).
+You can prevent swelling by tamponading your face with an ice pack in the first 48 hours after the operation.

-At the same time, you should protect your swelling areas from blows.
-A blow may cause damage to your stitches if you have.
-This is why you should be careful to protect your face against various impacts.
+At the same time, you should protect your swollen areas from impacts.
+If any, the impact may damage your stitches.
+Therefore, you should be careful to protect your face against various impacts.

 You can also protect your face by using a soft pillow while sleeping at night.

-Don't forget that surgical operations in intraoral area may cause open wounds.
-Thus, you should take care your oral hygiene so much.
-Be sure to consult your doctor and find out whether you should apply special care or not.
+Remember that surgical operations in the intraoral area can cause open wounds.
+Therefore, you should pay close attention to your oral hygiene.
+Always consult your doctor to find out if you need to apply special care.
 After the operation, do not hesitate to follow the mouthwash prescription given by your doctor, especially after meals.
-By following this recipe, you can protect the treated area in your mouth from getting infected.
+By following this recipe, you can protect the treated area in your mouth from infection.

-If you have a big surginal operation, you should avoid from brushing your teeth.
+If you are going to have a major surgical operation, you should avoid brushing your teeth.

-Nutrition is one of the most important things to consider after surgical operation.
-Especially in the first 2 days after the operation, you should avoid consuming hard, difficult to chew foods.
-At the same time, very hot and very cold foods can have a negative effect on your pain.
+Nutrition is one of the most important issues to be considered after surgery.
+Especially in the first 2 days after the operation, you should avoid consuming hard, hard-to-chew foods.
+At the same time, very hot and very cold foods can also have a negative effect on your pain.

-You should consume juicy and soft foods such as pureed vegetables, banana, soup, and potatoes.
-Do not use your teeth close to the operation area to chew Avoid foods that will cause you to open your mouth too much, such as hamburgers.
+You should consume juicy and soft foods such as mashed vegetables, bananas, soups and potatoes.
+Do not use your teeth close to the operation area to chew.
+Avoid foods that cause you to open your mouth too much, such as hamburgers.

-Drinking plenty of water will contribute to the rapid reduction of the effects of drugs in your body.
+Drinking plenty of water will contribute to the rapid reduction of the effects of the drugs on your body.
 You should also avoid consuming alcoholic and carbonated drinks.

 8. Take Care of Your Stitches

-Depending on the operation you have undergone, stitches may have been placed in your mouth.
+Depending on the operation you had, you may have stitches in your mouth.
 Your doctor will give you the necessary information about when these stitches will be removed.
-Do not hesitate to do your oral care as directed by your dentist.
+Do not hesitate to take care of your mouth as prescribed by your dentist.

-The follow-up examination should be considered both before and after operation.
-Please do not skip paying particular attention to your doctor's information in this regard.
+The follow-up examination before and after surgery should be taken into account.
+Please pay special attention to your doctor's information in this regard.

-One of the biggest mistakes made after dental operations is to touch the operated area and to control the area with your tongue.
-You should not try to see the wound by forcefully opening your mouth.
-You may tend to unintentionally move your tongue to the treated area, but you should be careful not to do it.
+One of the biggest mistakes made after dental operations is touching the operated area and checking the area with your tongue.
+You should not force your mouth open and try to see the wound.
+You may be tempted to move your tongue unintentionally towards the treated area, but you should be careful not to do this.
 There may be a feeling of numbness in the area where the operation was performed.
-You should avoid controlling this situation with your hand.
+You should avoid controlling this with your hand.